Wayne Cashman: Boston Bruins career (1968-1983)

-Cashman also showed his physical and mental toughness throughout his career.
-He crashed into a goal post during the 1972-73 season developing back pain, however Cashman never let this slow him down.
-Bruins GM Harry Sinden later stated “I can’t believe there’s ever been a player who had a higher pain tolerance than him,” “I’ve seen him lying on the training room floor 20 minutes before a game for his back.
+During the 1974-75 season Cashman only appeared in 42 games scoring 11 goals and 22 assists.
+This was due to a ruptured disc in his back which ended up requiring surgery.
+Cashman suffered from back pain throughout most of his career which started after he had crashed into a goal post during the 1972-73 season developing back pain.
+This led to Cashman being known for his physical and mental toughness throughout his career, as he never let his back injury slow him down.
+Bruins GM Harry Sinden later stated, "I can't believe there's ever been a player who had a higher pain tolerance than him.
+I've seen him lying on the training room floor 20 minutes before a game for his back.
 He was constantly in pain and, if we had a game, he was still going out to play.
-Not in all my years, have I ever seen a player who could tolerate pain like him.”
+Not in all my years, have I ever seen a player who could tolerate pain like him."

-After only playing in 45 games during the 1974-75 season due to injuries, Cashman made a full comeback the following year playing in all 80 games scoring 28 goals and 71 points.
+Cashman made a full comeback the following year in 1975-76 playing in all 80 games for the first and only time of his career scoring 28 goals and 43 assists for 71 points.
+He and the Bruins advanced to the semifinals where they were defeated by Philadelphia 4-1.
+Cashman missed 15 games during the 1976-77 season due to his back issues he still scored 15 goals and 37 assists during the regular season.
+However by the postseason Cashman had made full recovery appearing in all 14 games scoring 9 points as the Bruins reached the 1977 Stanley Cup finals, however they were swept by Montreal 4-0.